liqotech/liqo/docs/pages/User/GettingStarted/play.md

 ---
-title: Deploy a complex application
+title: Play with a micro-service application
 weight: 4
 ---

 So far, you tested Liqo with a simple `nginx` application, but Liqo can be used with more complex micro-services.

-##  Deploy a micro-service application with micro-services application
+##  Deploy a micro-service application in Liqo

 For a complete demo of the capabilities of Liqo, we can play with a micro-services application provided by [Google](https://github.com/GoogleCloudPlatform/microservices-demo), which includes multiple cooperating services: